vendruscolo-lab/AlphaFold-MetaInference-Tutorial/input.md

 __For this example (TDP-43 WtoA):__

 The AF distance map has already been calculated and it is loaded below.
+We here show the AF prediction for the a) Inter-residue distances, b)PLDDT score and c)PAE per residue pair.

 __For arbitrary protein sequences:__